Lightsmark and Lighsprint SDK are now free and open source software.

 he just had no words for it because he was manager.

-Another realtime raytraced game based on Arauna was released -
+Another realtime raytraced game based on Arauna was released - Let there be light.

 It immediately crashes before displaying first frame.